Main / Edit / History / / Users Area

 These are probably the classic examples of buffer overflows...

-However, in C++ you have std::string and std::stringstream and allow you to prevent using these "dangerous" functions and write safer code.
+However, in C++ you have std::string and std::stringstream which allow you to avoid using these "dangerous" functions and write safer code.

-You can use tools like booster::locale::format and of course many tools that come with Boost libraries.
+You can use tools like booster::locale::format (and of course many other tools that come with the Boost libraries).

-Use them and not "old-school" tools, they will help you to write safe code and forget about this problem.
+Using them and avoiding "old-school" techniques will help you to write safe code and forget about these problems.

 Dangling pointers